-Discover the range of markets you can spread bet on - and learn how they work - with IG Academy's online course.
+Learn how shares work – and discover the wide range of markets you can spread bet on – with IG Academy's free ’introducing the financial markets’ course.

-Practice makes perfect.
-Take what you’ve learned in this shares strategy article, and try it out risk-free in your demo account.
+Try out what you’ve learned in this shares strategy article risk-free in your demo account.

 Ready to trade shares?

-Put the lessons in this article to use in a live account.
-Upgrading is quick and simple.
+Put the lessons in this article to use in a live account – upgrading is quick and easy.

-- Trade over 16,000 popular global stocks
+- Trade on over 16,000 popular global stocks

 - Protect your capital with risk management tools